PLN-team/PLNmodels/README.md

 ```

 The main fitting functions work with the usual `R formula` notations,
-with mutivariate responses on the left hand side.
+with multivariate responses on the left hand side.
 You probably want to
 start by one of them.
 Check the corresponding vignette and documentation
 page.
 There is a dedicated vignettes for each model in the package (See
 <http://jchiquet.github.io/PLNmodels/articles/>).